The work we do

 If you’re unsure about whether or not HS2 will affect your area, you can view any events and developments relevant to your region on our interactive map.
 Alternatively, you can explore the links below.

 In January 2013, proposals to extend Britain's new high speed rail network north from Birmingham to Manchester and Leeds were announced.
-In this section you can find out about the route, take part in our consultation and explore the benefits HS2 will bring the country.
+In this section you can find out about the route and explore the benefits HS2 will bring the country.

 We undertake consultations with the public and interested parties can share their views on the many different aspects of the development of HS2.
 Visit our consultation section for further information, as well as details regarding HS2 consultations moving to GOV.UK as part of the government initiative to host all consultations in one place.